 We consider the Prototype Fund a prototype itself.
 The program is the first public funding program by a German Federal Ministry that specifically aims at freelance open source developers.
 We are continuously engaged in improving and adapting the program.
 After each funding term, we will conduct an evaluation for which we rely on your feedback in order to make the next term even better.
 We want to learn a lot, share our experiences with you, and help you achieve your plans and projects.

 Beyond offering the above, our goal is to grow a network of civic tech projects.
 During the project term, we’ll connect the participants with investors, potential partners and other support programs.
 Sustainability is very important to us and we want to help participants secure long-term support for their projects.

 Not at all.
-Simply explain your project to us by answering seven short questions in our application form.
+Simply explain your project to us by answering eight short questions in our application form.
 The questions must be answered in German.

 Once you’ve made it into the final round, we will work with you to file the required paperwork with the Federal Ministry for Education and Research during our application workshop.

-The project term of our 5th round starts with our Kick Off Workshop in Berlin on March 1, 2019, and all participants will be invited.
+The project term of the round starts with our Kick Off Workshop in Berlin, and all participants will be invited.
 After the kick off workshop, you will work on your projects for the next six months until our Demo Day, where we present all projects to the community.

 There are eight funding rounds.

 Yes, you can.
 However, your proposal ought to be clearly defined and and have its own degree of novelty, e.g. you plan to expand or enhance your preexisting project with a new module.
 In any case, you need to make clear what you will be working on during the 6-month project term.

 The jury will pay particular attention to the following: